inwinstack/pa-controller/README.md

 * **NAT**: NAT rules provide address translation, and are different from security policy rules, which allow or deny packets.
 * **Security**: Security policy protects network assets from threats and disruptions and aids in optimally allocating network resources for enhancing productivity and efficiency in business processes.
+* **Service**: When you define policies for specific applications, you can select one or more services to limit the port numbers the applications can use.

 ![](images/architecture.png)